Oral Cancer Exam

 If x-rays are taken, all hard tissue areas are examined for anything that might suggest an abnormality.

 The dentist can never be sure if a lesion is benign or malignant by x-ray, sight, or touch, and a biopsy is usually called for, or, at the least, a second opinion.
+That being said, bony knots, such as exostoses and tori, although concerning to the patient, are easily diagnosed by the dentist from visual exam and rarely require removal.

 Special lights, and sometimes special dies are used as an adjunct to oral cancer exams but it has not been proven that these methods are more effective than the standard and thorough oral exam.